vitalyavolyn/homepage/index.md

 ## :hammer_and_wrench: what do i use?

 i like to work with:
-git, typescript, react, node.js, docker, mongodb, dart, linux.
+typescript, react, node.js, docker, mongodb, dart, linux, nix and nixos.

 ## :earth_asia: links